minimino/DecathlonBot/README.md

 # DecathlonBot

 Checks periodically if a item in Decathlon has stock, and sends a mesasage through Telegram if successful.
-Written entirely with Python.
+Written entirely with Python, through the *requests* library (for web scrapping).

 # Why